 home > html editors > adobe dreamweaver

 Adobe Dreamweaver is a powerful HTML editor that can easily handle the task of email form creation.
-The steps for doing this are outlined below.
+The steps for doing this are outlined within this article.
 Please note that this tutorial was created using Adobe Dreamweaver CS3.
 The process may vary slightly if you are using a different version.

-Before starting the Dreamweaver portion of the tutorial, please make sure to have already generated the HTML code needed to create the email form.
-The easiest way to do this is using a free email form service such as myContactForm.com.
-We've written a full tutorial for doing this here.
+Prior to starting the Dreamweaver portion of the tutorial, please make sure to have already generated the HTML code needed to create the email form.
+The simplest way to do this is using a free email form service such as myContactForm.com.
+We've written a full article for doing this here.

 Start Adobe Dreamweaver as you would normally do.